Skip to content

 Last updated:

-A fired cartridge case is a forensic exhibit in metal.
-From the moment the firing pin strikes the primer to the instant the ejector throws the case clear of the action, every component of the firearm that contacts the cartridge leaves some trace of its surface texture, its geometry, and its manufacturing history on the relatively soft brass or steel of the case.
-These traces, collectively termed cartridge case markers, are the complementary evidence to bullet striation comparison: they evaluate the same fired round from the opposite end and from a surface that is often better preserved than a bullet that has passed through a target.
+A fired cartridge case records every mechanical contact from firing pin to ejector in its soft brass or steel surface.
+These cartridge case markers are the complementary evidence to bullet striation comparison: they evaluate the same fired round from the case-head end, on a surface that is often better preserved than a bullet that has passed through a target.

 When the firing pin strikes the primer cup, the pin's tip is driven into the cup face with enough force to compress the priming compound against the anvil and initiate deflagration.
 In doing so, the pin's tip leaves an impression in the soft metal of the primer cup.
 The shape of that impression is a class characteristic determined by the tip geometry of the firing pin: circular in the vast majority of semi-automatic pistols and revolvers, oval in some designs where the pin has a transverse axis asymmetry, rectangular in some bolt-action rifles that use flat-faced firing pins, and occasionally showing a drag mark where the pin strikes offset and drags across the cup face before the action opens.